 You begin to dread what you have become.
-You realize that willpower along is not enough to quit.
+Also you’ll realize that willpower alone is not enough to quit.
 You hear different stories about treatment.
 Treatment centers that promote abstinence are at odds with the medical standard of care.
 The medications that these facilities provide soften the cravings without causing euphoria.
 They help reset the brain’s thermostat, so it can stop thinking about opioids 24/7 and the hard work of recovery can begin.
 Every person is different, but therapy and community help increase the chances you stick with it.

 Stage 6 Relapse

-Relapse can be seen as a normal part of recovery.
+Relapse can be a normal part of recovery.
 Relapses can be dangerous as your body after abstaining from the drug for a while can no longer tolerate the same amount of the drug as before.
 You will find it easier to overdose on the drug than before.